pgousdal/Mystic_BBS_Theme-Hacker_666/README.md

 # Mystic BBS Theme: Hacker_666
-for use with the ANSI theme of the same name by ANSIGARDEN: https://www.ansigarden.com/downloads/hacker-666-bbs-theme/
+for use with the ANSI theme of the same name by Luciano Ayres of ANSIGARDEN: https://www.ansigarden.com/downloads/hacker-666-bbs-theme/